Flare576/pokemonGoGuide/manuscript/chapter1.md

 In general, when this guide refers to Pokémon, it's to the creatures you see on the screen while playing Pokémon Go

-# <a name="what_is_a_pokestop"/></a>Pokéstops
+# <a name="pokestops"/></a>Pokéstops

 Pokéstops, which from a distance look like cubes atop pedestals, represent points of interest in the real world.
 These could be art fixtures, historic buildings, signs, or other landmarks.
-When you get close to them, they will expand into concentric circles resembling a Pokéball.
+When you get close to them, they will expand into concentric circles resembling a Poké Ball.

 ![Pokéstop](images/pokestop.jpg)